.NET

 Install Serilog.Sinks.Logz.Io

-using Nuget or by running the following command in the Package Manager Console:
+via Nuget or by running this command in the Package Manager Console:

 PM> Install-Package Serilog.Sinks.Logz.Io